linode/apl-examples/vote-app/README.md

 ## Register the services

-Register the `vote` and `result` services in APL and configure them for external exposure.
+Register the `vote` and `result` services and configure them for external exposure.

 ### Vote